Cyber and Information Security Technology

 Living in the age of data means embracing the interconnectedness that allows us to communicate and collaborate in an infinite number of ways.
 Data can mean a wealth of information and insight at our fingertips, but it can also be detrimental in the wrong hands.
 With progressively more information traveling over the wires and with increasing threats internationally with cyber terrorism, the need to defend and protect an organization’s assets is critically important.

-You could earn a Bachelor of Science Degree in Computer and Information Science with a Cyber and Network Security major in just 2.5 years through ECPI University’s year-round degree program.
+You could earn a Bachelor of Science Degree in Computer and Information Science with a Cyber and Information Security Technology major in just 2.5 years through ECPI University’s year-round degree program.

-Our cyber and network security degree program could teach you how to:
+Our Cyber and Information Security Technology degree program could teach you how to:

 - Administer, manage, and troubleshoot hardware, software, or services for single, mixed and multi-user environments